 What to bring to the AP Biology exam?

-- A four-function, graphing, or scientific calculator2
+- Four-function, graphing, or scientific calculator (approved models)

 Where can I find past AP Biology exam questions?

-When is the AP Biology 2024?
+When is AP Biology 2025?

 What happens if you fail the AP Biology exam?